 Bio

-She earned an MFA in Film & Media Arts from the University of Utah, where she honed her skills and grew more dedicated to using film for truth-telling, preserving culture, and supporting generational healing.
+She earned her MFA in Film & Media Arts from the University of Utah.
+During her studies, she built her skills and deepened her commitment to using film for social change and generational healing.

-Regina grew up in a performing family and soon found a love for the arts.
-She later realized she was most passionate about working behind the camera, especially in writing, directing, and editing.
+Regina grew up in a family of performers and found her passion working behind the camera, especially in writing, directing, and editing.